| |

 |

-group of 249 patients admitted to our Clinical Centre for severe TBI over the last 5 years, 200 of them answered a custom made questionnaire of symptoms
+249 patients admitted to our Clinical Centre for severe TBI over the last 5 years, 200 of them answered a custom made questionnaire

-plus IGF-I and target gland hormones were analysed.
-RESULTS: With regard to the initial
+MEASUREMENTS: Pituitary hormones plus IGF-I and target gland hormones were analysed.
+RESULTS: With regard to the initial cohort

 |